EPFL-LCN/neuronaldynamics-exercises/doc/exercises/spatial-working-memory.rst

 .. figure:: exc_images/WorkingMemory_Demo.png
    :align: center

-   A weak stimulus, centered at 120deg, is applied to a subset of the excitatory population from t=200ms to t=400ms (blue box in top panel).
+   *Top:* A weak stimulus, centered at 120deg, is applied to a subset of the excitatory population from t=200ms to t=400ms (blue box in top panel).
 This creates an activity bump in the excitatory subpopulation.
 The activity sustains after the end of the stimulation.
-The active neurons have a preferred direction close to the stimulus location.
+The active neurons have a preferred direction close to the stimulus location. *Middle:* The population activity increases over time when the stimulus is applied. *Bottom:* Voltage traces for three selected neurons.
+The spikes of the red neuron are visible in the top and bottom panel.

 Figure `18.4 <http://neuronaldynamics.epfl.ch/online/Ch18.S1.html>`_ in chapter 18.1 shows the kind of ring model we are studying here.